Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 terraform init

-• Creates a .terraform directory to store the provider plugin and other necessary files
+This command downloads the Azure provider plugin, sets up the directory for use with Terraform, and creates a .terraform directory to store the provider plugin and other necessary files.

 Defining Azure Resources in Terraform

-Now that we’ve got our Terraform configuration initialized, it’s time to breathe life into our Azure infrastructure.
-We’re going to define each of the resources we planned earlier, right here in our main.tf file.
-Exciting stuff!
+Now that we’ve got our Terraform configuration initialized, it’s time to bring our Azure infrastructure to life.
+We’re going to define each of the resources we planned earlier in our main.tf file.

 Resource Blocks in Terraform